 If you’re one of the 38 million Americans who suffer from migraine headaches, you understand the pain and disruption that migraines bring.
-Salman Saeed, MD, FAAPM, offers comprehensive care for migraines at West Tennessee Neurology, serving families in and around Bartlett and Dyersburg, Tennessee.
+Salman Saeed, MD, FAAPM, offers comprehensive care for migraines at West TN Neurology Clinic PLLC serving families in and around Bartlett and Dyersburg, Tennessee.
 If you’ve had enough of migraine pain, book a consultation with neurologist Dr. Saeed to explore treatment options.
 Online scheduling is available, or you can always call or stop by the office to schedule your visit.

 Migraine is a disorder characterized by debilitating headaches.
 Diagnostic criteria include experiencing five or more unprovoked headaches that last between four and 72 hours.
 Those headaches alter the course of a normal day.

 Migraine headaches are painful, so much so that they can make it impossible to focus on anything else until the pain subsides.
 Additional symptoms include:

 It’s important to note that not everyone experiences all of these symptoms.
 In terms of head pain, the pain is not always throbbing, nor is it always focused on one side of your head.

 Researchers are not certain of the exact cause of migraine, but believe that a combination of genetic predisposition and environmental factors play a causal role.

 Migraine is thought to involve an imbalance in the brain chemicals that regulate pain.
 Changes in the way your brain stem interacts with your trigeminal nerve can also contribute to migraine.